Threadripper Competition Emerges As Intel Lets Core i9-7920X Details Slip

 |$1,999

 The Core i9-7920X also features 16.5MB of L3 cache, which falls in line with the Core i9's standard 1.375MB of L3 cache per core.
 It's notable, however, that it has much more L2 cache than previous-gen models due to Intel's reworked cache hierarchy, although we'll have to wait for the official measurement.
 The price list also confirms that the -7920X employs the 14nm process, but that isn't a surprise.
-The -7920X will also likely come with Intel's full complement of 44 PCIe lanes.
+The -7920X will also likely come with Intel's full complement of 44 PCIe lanes compared to Threadripper's 64 PCIe lanes.

 On another note, the new price list also indicates that Intel isn't reducing prices in the face of the Ryzen onslaught.
 Unfortunately, the "% Decrease" column is barren.
 Intel did lower per-core pricing of its new Core i9 models compared to the previous generation, and many predict it will follow the same tactic as it releases newer models.
 At least it's something.